Disney World Events

 Let me be clear, this is not a Disney sanctioned event, but you should know about it.

 June is the start of summer on the calendar and the start of the summer events at Disney World.
 Summer brings crowds and crowds mean extra entertainment.
+It all starts with the continuation of Star Wars Weekends.

 Gay Days are Thursday through the first Sunday of June.